-If you are considering a major renovation to your existing property, or in the process of planning a new home, Mechanical Extract Ventilation should be considered thanks to the benefits to the building fabric and air quality that it offers.
+If you are considering a major renovation to your existing property, or in the process of planning a new home, Continuous Mechanical Extract Ventilation should be considered thanks to the benefits to the building fabric and air quality that it offers.
 For more information, you can arrange a free survey with one of our local specialists who can provide advice and help you with specifying a suitable system for your needs.

 One of our local experts will contact you to learn more about your problems, offer free expert advice and make recommendations for a permanent solution.